There’s plenty of advice on how to train a dog online. But while some of it is good, a lot of it is downright terrible.

 2. It can be easier to implement than positive reinforcement

 Aversives rely on tools to punish a dog, rather than teach the dog to exercise an alternative and desired behavior instead.
-Positive reinforcement, which involves rewarding a dog for performing a desired behavior, can take more time.
+Positive reinforcement, which involves rewarding a dog for performing a desired behavior, is a healthier alternative to tools like shock collars, but it can take more time.

 Like all real learning, it takes practice, repetition, and work.
 For the lazy trainer who wants fast results without actually teaching the dog new skills, aversive strategies are lifesavers.